tanguy-martin/starwars-opening/README.md

 * http://leaverou.github.com/prefixfree/
 * ...more to come when I remember

-Feel free to report bugs or do pull requests if you judge it is necessarys
+Feel free to report bugs or do pull requests if you judge it is necessary